[?] Subscribe To This Site

 About the viola, here is what Maxim says in this video:

-When he says that, you can really feel that he means it.
+When he says that, you can really feel that he means it, also about music in general and life.

 Go back from Maxim Vengerov to Famous violin players